CNeiheisel/easybuild_local/README.md

 ## 3. Download a new copy of the R File Locally

-To download the R 4.4.1 GitHub file, run:
+Run the following command to download a new copy of the R 4.4.1 GitHub file:

 ```
 wget https://raw.githubusercontent.com/easybuilders/easybuild-easyconfigs/refs/heads/develop/easybuild/easyconfigs/r/R/R-4.4.1-gfbf-2023b.eb